Seibaah/Seibaah/README.md

 ## :construction: **I'm currently working on:**

-I'm working on a mobile 🎱 game.
+Exciting stuff.
 More details coming soon 👀.

 ## :heavy_check_mark: **Completed projects:** (from newest to oldest)